Central banks act as euro zone crisis rages

 New Italian Prime Minister Mario Monti said he had received a very positive reaction from the euro zone ministers to his fiscal plans, although he was told to take extra deficit cutting measures beyond an austerity plan already adopted to meet its balanced budget promise in 2013.

-He also said he had met the head of the IMF's European department on Wednesday but Italy had not considered taking help from the Fund.
+He said he had met the head of the International Monetary Fund's European department on Wednesday but Italy had not considered taking help from the IMF.

 Reuters reported on Tuesday that Italian and IMF officials have held preliminary discussions on some form of financial support for Rome, although no decision has been taken, according to sources familiar with the talks.